 In 2016, the world witnessed the first Internet of things malware, wherein there was a strain of malicious software that was capable of infecting connected devices such as security cameras, DVRs, and more.

 It was known as Mirai malware, and it accessed devices through their default usernames and passwords.
-Any Leading IoT Application Development Company would be knowing about this trend.
+Any Leading iot development company would be knowing about this trend.

 The malware transformed the infected devices into a botnet to enable a Distributed Denial of Service (DDoS) attack.
 This attack aims at crushing websites with internet traffic.
 It ended up flooding one of the largest website hosting companies in the world.

 As a result, various major websites and services came to a halt for hours.
 The code used by this malware is open-source, which means that anyone in the world can use it.

 The Internet of Things has undoubtedly made people’s lives more convenient.
 However, a wide number of vulnerable IoT devices are exploited to establish Botnet by several attackers.
 It creates serious trouble for network security.

 These attacks are popularly known as Botnet-powered Distributed Denial of Service attacks (DDoS).
 They have infected IoT devices to bring down websites.

 However, with new advancements, organizations can certainly protect their networks by installing an in-line and real-time automated solution at the network edge.
 It will sense and terminate the threats from entering a network.